robatipoor/rustfulapi/README.md

 ## Contributing

-Contributors are welcome, please fork and send pull requests!
-If you find a bug or have any ideas on how to improve this project please submit an issue.
+Contributors are welcome! please fork and send pull requests, If you find a bug or have any ideas on how to improve this project please submit an issue.

 See [CONTRIBUTING.md](CONTRIBUTING.md).